About the Council

 Outdoors - the variety of trails, parks and well maintained natural amenities that enrich the lives of residents and visitors.

-Appearance - clean, attractive and aesthetically cohesive residential, business and recreational neighbourhoods, created through the long-term community development plan.
+Appearance - clean, attractive and aesthetically cohesive residential, business and recreational neighborhoods, created through the long-term community development plan.

 Business - a dynamic, thriving and growing business community that meets the diverse goods and service needs of the whole community.